dylanbeattie/rebass/README.md

 ### This repository

-Finally, just for fun, I set up a real project on GitHub (you're looking at it!) and ran the git history script against it.
+Finally, just for fun, I set up a real project on GitHub (you're looking at it!) to host this README and the scripts... and then I ran the git history script against it.
 If you head over to [https://github.com/dylanbeattie/rebass/network](https://github.com/dylanbeattie/rebass/network) you'll see the network graph for this project is the same as the structure of the song.

 Yes, I am that much of a nerd.

-I added a few extra snippets of code and this README, and, well, here it is.
 Happy listening.

 ### Links